openhab/openhabian/docs/openhabian.md

 -   Easily install and preconfigure [Optional Components](#optional-components) of your choice
 -   ... and many more
 -   Raspberry Pi specific:
-    -   Prepare the serial port for the use with extension boards like Razberry, SCC, Enocean Pi, ...
+    -   Prepare the serial port for the use with extension boards like RaZberry, Enocean Pi, ...
+    -   Use ZRAM to mitigate SD card wearout due to excessive writes
     -   Move the system partition to an external USB stick or drive

 ## Quick Start
-Here you'll find supported and tested installation platforms and instructions.

 ### Raspberry Pi (Prepackaged SD Card Image)
 **Flash, plug, wait, enjoy:**